AstroKriel/LineIntegralConvolution/README.md

 ## Getting setup

-You can now install the LIC package directly from PyPI or clone the repository if you'd like to play around with the source code.
+You can now install the LIC package directly from [PyPI](https://pypi.org/project/line-integral-convolutions/) or clone the [Github](https://github.com/AstroKriel/LineIntegralConvolutions/) repository if you'd like to play around with the source code.

 ### Option 1: Install from PyPI (for general use)